 Anticlimax Boss: Marc Navarone, who is presented as an incredibly dangerous assassin, maybe on the same level as Ringo.
 But when he gets the drop on Monaghan, he forgets to take the safety off on his gun.
 Monaghan theorizes that he's never actually pointed a gun at someone before, and simply shoots him.

 Crowning Moment of Heartwarming: Of Thee I Sing, the issue guest-starring Superman.
 That's right, the issue guest-starring Superman, written by Garth Ennis, the saint patron of mocking superheroes, gives the ol' Man Of Steel the biggest amount of respect Ennis has ever gave a superhero.
 Keep in mind that this is the same comic series that featured both Kyle Rayner and Lobo were victims of Rape as Comedy.
 WOW.

-Also Maggie, Tommy's sister.
+Also Frances, Tommy's sister.
 Tommy barely gets to know her before she dies the way their mother did, and all he can do is kill his bastard father for it.